bazineta/js8call/README.md

 # Compiling on OSX

- 1. Obtain the current version of GNU Fortran, as of this writing 14.2, from https://github.com/fxcoudert/gfortran-for-macOS, and install it; you'll end up with an installation in `/usr/local/gfortran`.

- 2. Obtain the current version of CMake from https://cmake.org/download/.
+ 1. Obtain the current version of CMake from https://cmake.org/download/.
 Both source and binary distributions are available; I usually obtain the source distribution and compile, but whatever floats your boat is fine.

- 3. Create a directory in which to build up the dependencies; the name of this directory doesn't matter, but must be used consistently, e.g., `/Users/<username>/Development/js8libs`.
+ 2. Create a directory in which to build up the dependencies; the name of this directory doesn't matter, but must be used consistently, e.g., `/Users/<username>/Development/js8libs`.
 Everything we require as a dependency will be installed to this path.
 For purposes of clarity in this document, we'll use:
     ```